 The Anatomical museum located inside of the Medical University in Semey where contains an incredibly intense collection of the damaged organism and strange things in the containers.
 It represents the devastating impact on health the legacy of radioactive result from the nearby Polygon when nuclear bombs were exploded.
 Many locals have suffered from the consequences of those experiments including the birth deformations rate, leukemia and cancer.

 Entering this museum is a bit tricky, there it is located inside if University and open while the University is open.
 However, entering you still need a key to go.
 Besides, there is a guard to who you have to explain yourself and finally if you find a person with the keys to open the museum door.
 This person might demand some sum of money to enter.

-How to get to SEMEY
+Travel to SEMEY

-The airport is located 10 km southwest of the city, where the domestic airline SCAT serves six times a week to Almaty and four times to Nur-Sultan.
+The airport is located 10 km southwest of the city, where the domestic airline SCAT serves six times a week to Almaty and four times to Astana.
 You can get there by bus 33 which operates couple time.
 However, it doesn’t orientate to the arrival or departure schedule so the best is just take taxi to or from airport.